 Simplifying Humidity Control

-Maintaining optimal humidity levels is not a one-size-fits-all task.
+Maintaining optimal humidity levels is not a one-size-fits-all task; you may want to consider using a humidity sensor to monitor and control moisture levels accurately.
 It evolves with the changing seasons and outside conditions, requiring different approaches for effective allergy management.

 Summertime

 In warmer months, allergens like pollen are at their peak outside.
-Inside, aim for a humidity level between 30% to 50% to discourage dust mites and mold growth.
+Maintaining moisture levels between 30% to 50% will keep your airways moist without encouraging mold or dust mites, providing effective seasonal allergy relief.
 Use a dehumidifier if necessary to maintain this range.

 Wintertime

-Indoor heating systems, whether they use forced air or radiators, can turn even the most humid home into a parched environment.
-Keep humidity levels between 30%-50%, this will keep your airways moist without encouraging mold or dust mites, providing effective seasonal allergy relief.
+Indoor heating systems, whether done through forced air or radiators, can turn even the most humid home into a dry environment.
+Keeping humidity levels between 30%-50% will keep your airways moist without encouraging mold or dust mites, providing effective seasonal allergy relief.

 Don’t Over Humidify